 Most babies with gastroschisis can be delivered vaginally without additional complications.
 After delivery, the treatment of choice for gastroschisis is surgical repair.
-This surgery effectively closes the abdominal wall defect and is performed the same day your baby is born.
+This surgery closes the abdominal wall defect and is often performed the same day your baby is born.

 How Is Gastroschisis Managed During Pregnancy?

 Gastroschisis can be diagnosed as early as 14 weeks into a pregnancy through a routine ultrasound.